net-daemon/docs/docs/developer/index.md

 title: Development
 ---

 This is the developer docs for NetDaemon project.
+If you are looking for documentation how to make apps to control your home, please see [the docs here](https://netdaemon.xyz).

-Here you find useful information if you want to start contributing to NetDaemon project.
-For information using NetDaemon and develop your own automations, please see [the docs](https://netdaemon.xyz/docs/index).
+In the developer pages you find useful information if you want to start contributing to NetDaemon project.

 Thank you for considering contributing to this projects.
 This is most welcome!